March / April 2015

 Coming to a living room near you.
 Gideon Irving is a 21st century troubadour who for the past two years has been performing in peoples’ homes across NYC, the US and New Zealand.
 He is currently developing a new show for The Foundry which we will begin to show — in peoples’ homes — in March / April 2015.

 Good Food, Good Art, Good Politics, and Good Times

-This annual community feast brings together 100 artists, farmers, food activists, and friends to break bread and perform short plays written for the occasion.
-Free Range Thanksgiving is a celebration of what we all make – together.
-Stay tuned as 2014 preparations begin!
+This annual community feast brings together 100 artists, farmers, activists, and friends to break bread and perform 10 short plays commissioned for the occasion. t’s a Thanksgiving celebration of what we all make – together.

 by Marcus Gardley